kasinskas/react-native-media-query/README.md

 # react-native-media-query
-Adds support for media queries in react-native/react-native-web and `:hover` + other pseudo classes for react-native-web.
+Adds support for media queries in react-native/react-native-web, which allows you to write styles once and reuse them between different platforms and form-factors, such as web, smart tvs, mobiles, tablets and native tvs.

 Triggers on device orientation changes and also works with next.js static generation or server-side rendering.
+Since `react-native-media-query` creates css based media queries on web, it allows you to easily avoid flash of unstyled (or incorrectly styled) content on initial load.

+`:hover` and other pseudo classes should also work on web and other web based platforms, such as tizen, webOS and more.
 # Installation

 `yarn add react-native-media-query`